-If you are trying to enforce an order from the B.C.
-Residential Tenancy Branch (RTB), please first consult their website.
-This website explains the steps to take to enforce a monetary order.
-If you are enforcing an order from the RTB, it is not necessary to begin a new claim with a notice of claim.
-You may want to review the small claims court guide #6: Getting Results.
+If you are trying to enforce an order from the BC Residential Tenancy Branch (RTB), please first consult their website.
+This website explains the steps to take to enforce a monetary order, including the final step of enforcement through small claims court.
+If you are enforcing an order from the RTB or the Civil Resolution Tribunal, it is not necessary to begin a new claim with a notice of claim or notice of civil resolution tribunal claim.
+You may want to review the small claims court guide #7: Getting Results.

-On this page, you will find a sample small claims court case, which outlines the steps involved in the small claims court process.
+On this page, you will find a sample small claims court case initiated in Provincial small claims court that outlines the steps involved in the small claims court process.
 For more information about any of the steps along the way, see the other guides in this series.
+They are listed at the end of this guide.
 For answers to particular problems or questions, read the small claims court rules or seek legal advice.

-Then she takes the form to the registry where a person behind the counter checks it for her.
-She pays the filing fee and the clerk gives her back several copies of the form and a blank reply form.
+Then she takes the form to the registry where a person behind the counter checks it for completion.
+She pays the filing fee, and the clerk gives her back several copies of the form and a blank reply form.
 This is called "filing" the notice of claim.